.45 Colt: History

-In 1909, the .45 M1909 round was issued along with the .45 Colt New Service revolver.
+In 1909, the newly adopted .45 M1909 cartridge was issued along with the .45 Colt New Service revolver.
 This round was never loaded commercially, and is almost identical to the original .45 Colt round, except having a larger diameter rim (.540 in (13.7mm)).
 The rim is large enough that it cannot be loaded in adjacent chambers in the rod-ejector Colt model.

 The .45 Colt remains popular with renewed interest in Cowboy Action Shooting.
-Additionally, the round has seen resurgence as a cartridge in handgun hunting and Metallic Silhouette Shooting competitions beginning in the 1950s with the introduction of stronger, heavier framed handguns.
+Additionally, the round has seen resurgence as a cartridge in handgun hunting and Metallic Silhouette Shooting competitions, beginning in the 1950s with the introduction of stronger, heavier framed handguns.
 The cartridge's popularity has also increased with the increased marketing of handguns that can also fire the .410 bore shotgun shell, such as the Taurus Judge and the S&W Governor, though first seen decades earlier in the MIL Thunder 5.
-While the .45 Auto (AKA .45 ACP) uses .451 inches in diameter for jacketed bullets, and .452 for lead bullets, the .45 Colt still uses .452 inch diameter jacketed bullets and .454 diameter lead bullets, often adding to the confusion between the two cartridges with similar names as the .45ACP and Model 1911 pistols will often be called ".45 Colt" in common usage, leading many to call the .45 Colt the .45 "Long Colt" similar to how other Colt revolver cartridges were names (Like the .38 Long Colt).
-The .45 Colt became the basis for other rounds, such as the .454 Casull.
+While the .45 ACP uses .451 inches in diameter for jacketed bullets, and .452 for lead bullets, the .45 Colt still uses .452 inch diameter jacketed bullets and .454 diameter lead bullets, often adding to the confusion between the two cartridges with similar names as the .45 ACP and Model 1911 pistols will often be called ".45 Colt" in common usage, leading many to call the .45 Colt the .45 "Long Colt" similar to how other Colt revolver cartridges were named (i.e. .38 Long Colt).
+The .45 Colt became the basis for other rounds, such as the .454 Casull, and in turn, the .460 S&W Magnum.